 - Pour liquid mixture into dry bowl.
 Mix well to combine all ingredients.

-- Dump evenly coated mixture into lined baking dish.
+- Dump evenly coated mixture into the lined baking dish.
 Cover with parchment paper and press down with your hands until cereal mix is well packed.
 Just when you think you’ve pressed down enough… press again.

 - Allow the pan to cool at room temperature for at least 2 hours.